-It can bring a sense of privacy from the outside world, prop up prolific plants as they climb and add a pop of color to an otherwise bland fence.
-Lattice is a versatile medium that is fairly easy to install and lovely to look at when put up properly.
+Lattice can bring a sense of privacy from the outside world, prop up prolific plants as they climb and add a pop of color to an otherwise bland fence.
+It's a versatile medium that is fairly easy to install and lovely to look at when put up properly.
 Choosing the correct material and placement to add lattice to an existing fence is important for a longstanding installation that can bring years of enjoyment.

 Materials of Lattice